 Mini Pumpkin Cheesecakes with Gingersnap Crusts

-Pumpkin pie and maybe even gingersnap cookies grace your table each season, but by combining these two classics, you're ensuring that your guests will come back for more.
+Pumpkin pie and maybe even gingersnap cookies grace your table each season, but by combining these two classics, you're creating a treat that no one will forget.
 The small size of each mini cheesecake means you can pre-plan how much to make, and you will have fewer leftovers than if you bake a whole pie.
-Everyone can take some home!

 Vegan Pumpkin Roll